Witiko/doctoral-thesis/main.md

 We showed that the positional model could achieve 4\% better accuracy than the subtoken language model on the English word analogy task when we trained both models for five hours.
-We also showed that our constrained positional model could train 2× faster than the positional model.[^41]
+We also showed that our constrained positional model could be trained 2× faster than the positional model.[^41]

  [^41]: See Section \vref{sec:position-independent-token-embeddings-interpretability}
         for a discussion on the interpretability of the positional model.